odockal/github-project-automation/README.md

 	python3 github/main.py

 It produces new release for given owner/repo and also uses hard coded file name and tag defined in `main.py`.
-Should be changes in future.
+Should be changed in future.